astropenguin/python-package-template/README.md

 # python-package-template
-Template repository for creating Python packages
+Template repository for creating Python packages with GitHub